-As a shareholder of Sonoco Products Company, you are cordially invited to attend the Annual Shareholders' Meeting to be held at the Center Theater, 212 North Fifth Street, Hartsville, South Carolina, on Wednesday, April 16, 1997, at 11:00 A.M.
+As a shareholder of Sonoco Products Company, you are cordially invited to attend the Annual Shareholders' Meeting to be held at the Center Theater, 212 North Fifth Street, Hartsville, South Carolina, on Wednesday, April 15, 1998, at 11:00 A.M.

-The accompanying Notice of Annual Meeting of Shareholders and Proxy Statement cover the details of matters to be presented at the meeting which consist of the election of directors and the election of independent auditors.
+The accompanying Notice of Annual Meeting of Shareholders and Proxy Statement cover the details of matters to be presented at the meeting which consist of the election of directors and approval of the selection of independent auditors.